Fixitfetish/fpga_potpourri/doc/cplxlib/_readme_cplx.md

 Introduction
 ============

+The main goal of the CPLX library is to simplify the process of moving designs between different FPGA device types and vendors with different DSP cell primitives.
+For this reason all entities in this library do not directly include any device type or vendor specific code but use entities of the DSP library instead.

 The CPLX library includes
+* common complex record type
 * basic building blocks for complex arithmetic
-* common complex record type
 * support of rounding, clipping/saturation and overflow detection
 * abstraction layer to hide FPGA device specific DSP primitives

-The main goal of this library is simplify the process of moving designs between different FPGA device types and vendors with different DSP cell primitives.
-For this reason all entities in this library do not directly include any device type or vendor specific code but use entities of the DSP library instead.

 Contents